 The colorway is comprised of a plum and and black border, a Hermès orange background with design details in light yellow, greens, greys, chestnut, black and more orange tones.

 The condition of this very rare and very beloved design is extraordinary.
 It is in vintage 9, pristine and unworn condition (see our condition scale below for reference).
 There are no stains, spots, holes, thread snags or thread runs.
 The hems are intact, round and perfect.
 The silk feels brand new with the smoothest hand we have encountered to date in a scarf of this age.
 The colors are fresh and vibrant.
 The scarf measures 35.5" x 35.5" (90cm x 90cm).

 This stunning scarf is a scarf to own or to show.
 In true collector's condition, this scarf design is rated 1A (very rare and very beloved ) by Carre̒s D'Art II (2014 ed).
-Offered at an extraordinary price for a scarf in this condition, this rare and collectable.
-Make it yours, and own a rare Hermès that could become more valuable every you own it.
+Offered at an extraordinary price for a such a rare and collectible in this condition.
+Make it yours, and own a rare Hermès that should become more valuable every year you own it.